|Abbreviation||FT / PT|

 • Understanding and managing interdisciplinary and cross-cultural differences in teams

-• Understanding the lifecycle BIM management experiences and best practices to the Architecture, Engineering, Construction and Owner-operated (AECO) industry
+• Understanding the lifecycle project, information and asset management experiences and best practices to the Architecture, Engineering, Construction and Owner-operated (AECO) industry

-• Broaden their global horizon regarding the innovation and contextualising BIM and digital built into the sector
+• Broaden their global horizon regarding the innovation and contextualising BIM, other digital tools and digital built into the sector

 The programme is offered with contributions from local industry and internationally renowned visiting lecturers.
 It is professionally accredited by The Chartered Institute of Building (CIOB) and The Royal Institution of Chartered Surveyors (RICS) and professional accreditation will be sought from the Construction Industry Council (CIC-Accredited BIM Manager Course).

 Part Time (two years)

 The basic admission requirement is a recognised Bachelor degree in a relevant discipline or qualifications deemed to be equivalent plus, normally, a minimum of two years' post-degree practical experience in design, procurement, construction, policy-making or management of buildings, projects or urban districts, or an approved related industry field.

 To be eligible for admission to the curriculum leading to the Master of Science in Integrated Project Delivery, a candidate shall: